SpencerEricksen/PCBA_downloads_oxphos/README.md

 -    651810 --> siRNA (18,119 SIDs)
 -    651811 --> siRNA (64,752 SIDs)

-> but these are not small molecules so we'll skip these
+> but these are not small molecules (no CIDs) so we'll skip these

 ##########################################